AudioKit/AudioKit/doc/CodeReviewNotes.md

 ### OCSReverbSixParallelComb
 * Doesn't follow any of the current OCS guidelines.
 * This raises the question of how descriptive a class name should be.
 Do we gain much from it named like this?
 NReverb seems better in a way.
 It at least benefits from history.

+### OCSFilterLowPassButterworth
+* Doesn't follow any of the current OCS guidelines.

 ### OCSSegmentArray
 * Question for Adam: Isn't linseg a subset of linsegr with both parameters as zero?
 Would clean up the code a little.